 ‘Too bad she won’t live-but then again, who does?’

 Unfortunately, and tragicomically, Sir Scott also revealed that he had not understood the many reasons for the failure of BLADE RUNNER.
-For the removal of Deckard’s VO and the addition of a short and LEGEND evoking unicorn dream had by Deckard were the only major changes he made to the film, making the ’92 Director’s Cut as incomprehensible as the ’82 Domestic and International originals.
+For the removal of Deckard’s VO and the addition of a short and wistful LEGEND evoking unicorn dream experienced by Deckard were the only major changes he made to the film, making the ’92 Director’s Cut as much of an incomprehensible Great Flawed Film as the ’82 Domestic and International originals.
 The new version also lacked the sight of Deckard and Rachael escaping LAPD pursuit by driving off into the mountains, in the end.
 Instead, the Director’s Cut ended ambiguously with the elevator doors closing on Deckard and Rachael after they left his apartment.
 As such, audiences were uncertain whether the two lovers escaped Deckard’s apartment building, or were gunned down in the lobby or outside the apartment building after they exited the elevator.
-This ambiguous ending implied that Sir Scott was uncertain whether the new CGI enhanced cyberfilm art had lost its humanity.

 Curiously, despite its continued incomprehensibility, BLADE RUNNER caught on this time with audiences, remaining in sold out theatres for months (Sammon, 349-71).
-And so, with the Great Flawed Film finally a success, Sir Scott’s spirits were no doubt raised by the time of the release of his twilit, allegorical and Ozian themed docufeature artbuster, 1492: CONQUEST OF PARADISE (1991), fittingly made with Weaver, BLADE RUNNER composer Vangelis and THELMA AND LOUISE director of photography Adrian Biddle and production designer Norman Spencer and BLACK RAIN associate producer Mimi Polk Sotela.
+And so, with the Great Flawed Film finally a success, Sir Scott’s spirits were no doubt raised by the time of the release of his twilit, allegorical and Ozian themed docufeature artbuster, 1492: CONQUEST OF PARADISE (1992), fittingly made with Vangelis, Weaver and THELMA AND LOUISE director of photography Adrian Biddle and production designer Norman Spencer and BLACK RAIN associate producer Mimi Polk Sotela.

 ‘I will not give up!’